astronomer/docs/astro/install-gcp.md

     $ gcloud projects add-iam-policy-binding $GOOGLE_CLOUD_PROJECT --member=serviceAccount:astronomer@astro-remote-mgmt-dev.iam.gserviceaccount.com --role=roles/owner
     ```

-## Step 3: Provide Setup Information with Astronomer
+## Step 3: Provide Setup Information to Astronomer

-Provide Astronomer with the following details about your installation:
+To start the installation of your first Astro Cluster, provide Astronomer with:

-- Your preferred Astro Cluster name
+- Your preferred Astro Cluster name.
-- The GCP region that you want to host your Cluster in
+- The GCP region that you want to host your Cluster in.
-- Your preferred node instance type
+- Your preferred node instance type.
-- Your preferred CloudSQL instance type
+- Your preferred CloudSQL instance type.
-- Your preferred maximum node count
+- Your preferred maximum node count.

 If you have no preferred values for your first Cluster, Astronomer will create a Cluster with e2-medium-4 nodes, one Medium General Purpose (4vCPU, 16GB) CloudSQL instance, and a maximum node count of 20 in `us-central1`.